bread-board-coding/Hacktober-Fest-2022/README.md

 <!-- ![banner](https://user-images.githubusercontent.com/73028420/135714087-95c1e072-e5ce-4282-b541-6283e642aed2.jpeg) -->
 ![banner](https://user-images.githubusercontent.com/76773190/193485265-c9bf1170-d3c5-4194-9eef-ff5583a71177.png)

-This repository is for people who want to contribute to open source in order to change the World with your small amd impactful intiative.
+This repository is for people who want to contribute to open source in order to change the World with your small and impactful intiative.
 Different projects are welcome to this repository.
 Feel free to connect with maintainers and owners!

    # Do give a star if you liked this repo.

-Note - Your Project Must be valid
+Note - Your Project must be valid

 ```bash
   Do not Copy anyone else's Project or work.